just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/I-Have-a-Dream-and-Soundboard-Projects.rst

     :feedback_c: Let me add new information to help you solve this; a function is a block you place within an event handler.
 It is something the app does.
     :correct: a

-    In an App Inventor app, shaking the phone is a:
+    In an MIT App Inventor app, shaking the phone is a:

 .. raw:: html